 While the use of surveillance apps and face recognition technologies are under scrutiny amid theCOVID-19 pandemicandstreet protests, EFF and students at University of Nevada, Reno have been studying and collecting information for more than a year in an effort to, for the first time, aggregate w88 slot online collected from news articles, government meeting agendas, company press releases and social media posts.

-"There are two questions we get all the time: What surveillance is in my hometown, and how are technologies like drones and automated license plate readers spreading across the country?" said Dave Maass, a senior investigative researcher in EFF's Threat Lab and a visiting professor at theReynolds School of Journalism.
-"A year a half ago, EFF and the w88 slot online School partnered to answer these questions through a massive newsgathering effort, involving hundreds of journalism students and volunteers.
+"There are two questions we get all the time: What surveillance is in my hometown, and how are technologies like drones and automated license plate readers spreading across the country?" said Dave Maass, a senior investigative researcher in EFF's Threat Lab and a visiting professor at theReynolds w88 slot online of Journalism.
+"A year a half ago, EFF and the Reynolds w88 slot online partnered to answer these questions through a massive newsgathering effort, involving hundreds of journalism students and volunteers.
 What we found is a sprawling spy state that reaches from face recognition in the Hawaiian Islands to predictive policing in Maine, from body-worn cameras in remote Alaska to real-time crime centers along Florida's Gold Coast."

 Information was collected on the most pervasive surveillance technologies in use, includingdrones,body-worn cameras,face recognition,cell-site simulators,automated license plate readers, predictive policing, camera registries,police partnerships with Amazon’s Ringcamera network andgunshot detection sensors.
 It also maps out more than 130 law enforcement tech hubs that process real-time surveillance w88 slot online.
 While the Atlas contains a massive amount of w88 slot online, its content is only the tip of the iceberg and underlines the need for journalists and members of the public to continue demanding transparency from criminal justice agencies.
 Reporters, students, volunteers and watchdog groups can submit w88 slot online or share w88 slot online sets for inclusion in the Atlas.

-"The prevalence of surveillance technologies in our society provides many challenges related to privacy and freedom of expression, but it's one thing to know that in theory, and another to see hard data laid out on a map," w88 slot online School Professor and Director of the Center for Advanced Media Studies Gi Yun said.
-"Over a year and a half, w88 slot online School of Journalism students at the University of Nevada, Reno have reviewed thousands of news articles and public records.
+"The prevalence of surveillance technologies in our society provides many challenges related to privacy and freedom of expression, but it's one thing to know that in theory, and another to see hard data laid out on a map," Reynolds w88 slot online Professor and Director of the Center for Advanced Media Studies Gi Yun said.
+"Over a year and a half, Reynolds w88 slot online of Journalism students at the University of Nevada, Reno have reviewed thousands of news articles and public records.
 This project not only informs the public debate but helps these students improve their understanding of surveillance as they advance in their reporting careers."